instantbots/aipkg/README.md

 ### Endpoint name, description, types

 Using the comment block above every exported method (e.g. GET) you can define your endpoint.
-Instant Tool Packages use an open source specification called [Instant API](https://github.com/instant-dev/api) to export JavaScript functions as type safe web APIs.
+Instant.bot Packages use an open source specification called [Instant API](https://github.com/instant-dev/api) to export JavaScript functions as type safe web APIs.
 You can learn more about how to properly define and document the shape (parameters) of your API there.

-## Deploy an Instant Tool Package
+## Deploy an Instant.bot Package

 ### Public packages